SolosV1/solos-jointroll/README.md

 Please make sure you have read and followed the installation instructions in the documention (see below) before opening a ticket.

 /me Pats on head

 /me Good boy

-# More Drug Scripts and other resources:
+# More Drug Scripts and Other Resources:

 https://solosv.com